Philippines mall fire: One dead, dozens missing

 Authorities have not provided a cause of the fire.

-The fire struck as the Philippines was reeling from a storm that killed dozens and caused flooding and landslides.
+The fire struck as the Philippines reels from a storm that has killed dozens and caused flooding and landslides.

 "Please continue to pray for everyone's safety," the mall's management said in a statement Saturday, CNN Philippines reported.